A-PalmisanoPepe/Counter-Stopwatch-Timer/README.md

 * a timer

-A useful program with a nice design.
+A useful app with a nice design.

+## Try it out

+Take a look at my app - https://project-counter.web.app/

 ## Getting Started
 To get a local copy up and running clone the repo